cooldebs/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 2 of Shell basics
+Task 2 on shell basics